 You can also email the exception to a member of your team.
-This email will include the error details along with the link to view more about the error in Stackify.
+This email will include the error details along with the link to view more about the error in Retrace.

 Using the JIRA Integration

-After properly configuring the Jira Integration, you will be able to send Stackify errors directly to Jira cloud.
-These Stackify errors will automatically be associated in Jira as a work item and can be assigned an issue type and priority level.
+First, configure the Jira Integration, then you can send Retrace errors directly to the Jira cloud.
+These errors will be automatically associated in Jira as a work item and can be assigned an issue type and priority level.

 Using the TFS Integration

-After properly configuring the TFS integration, you will be able to send Stackify errors to TFS.
+Configure the TFS integration first to send errors to TFS.

-After properly configuring the Axosoft integration, Retrace users can export the error to Axosoft.
-Select the appropriate options on the form, fill out the summary, then click 'Create' to send your error to Axosoft for tracking!
+Configure Axosoft integration and you can export the error to Axosoft.
+Select the appropriate options in the form, fill out the summary, then click Create button to send the errors to Axosoft for tracking.